Crystalline cohomology of rigid analytic spaces

 For the surjection, we notice that since $(U,T)$ is affinoid rigid space over $\Sigma_e$, the ring $R$ is noetherian and $J$ is nilpotent.
 In particular, there exists an $n\in \NN$, such that $J^{n+1}=0$.
 So the map $\Spa(R)\ra Y$ factors through a map $\Spa(R)\ra Y_n$.

-For the injection, assume there are two maps $\alpha,\beta:T\rightrightarrows Y_n$ of rigid spaces over $\Sigma_e$ such that after the composition with $Y_n\ra Y$ they are equal.
-Then since $Y_n\ra Y$ is a closed immersion, by restricting to an affinoid open covering of $Y$ (thus $Y_n$) it is reduce to the equality of the following two compositions
+For the injection, assume there are two maps $\alpha,\beta:T\to Y_n$ of rigid spaces over $\Sigma_e$ whose compositions with $Y_n\ra Y$ are equal.
+Note that since $Y_n\ra Y$ is a closed immersion, by restricting to an affinoid open covering of $Y$ (thus $Y_n$), the compositions can be translated into the following maps of $\Bdre$-algebras